DripEmail/slate/source/includes/cdc/_api_requirements.md

     - If retries continue to fail, we will give up sending the individual email
 - A permanent error response will cause the the email to not be sent
 - In order to optimize your sending throughput, we will time out any response or series of redirects after 3 seconds
+    - If you need additional time to process Drip's request (e.g. to warm a cache), you can respond with a `429`, at which point we will retry the request with exponential backoff